apollo

 Liver

-Limited information is available regarding the usage of COENZYME Q10 in patients suffering from liver impairment.
+Limited information is available regarding the usage of Coenzyme Q10 in patients suffering from liver impairment.
 If you have any concerns, please consult your doctor.
 Your doctor will prescribe only if the benefits outweigh the risks.

 • Safety Warning